mibesr/software-articles-by-Efron-Licht/articles/faststack/faststack.md

 }
 ```

 This approach has one limitation: we have to specify a max stack size to pass to `runtime.Callers`.
 I think this is a _good thing_, since it places bounds on the resources this function can use, but it _is_ a limitation.
-You could mitigate this by making the max depth a parameter of the function and configuring, but 64 seems like a good number to me.
+You could mitigate this by making the max depth a parameter of the function and configuring it at runtime, e.g, via an environment variable, but 64 seems like a good number to me.

-## always reads a whole file instead of a single line
+### always reads a whole file instead of a single line

  Even with an incredibly simple handler, like ours, `slowstack` reads 7 files into memory, totalling 276KiB.